hertogp/radix/README.md

 `Radix` provides a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) whose radius is 2, has path-compression and no one-way branching.
 Entries consist of {key, value}-pairs whose insertion/deletion is always based on an exact key-match.
-Retrieval can be either exact or is based on a longest prefix match.
+Retrieval can be either exact or based on a longest prefix match.

 ## Example